Updated : 22/12/2015

 * Information not yet provided by national authorities

-Must a roadworthiness test be conducted each time a vehicle changes owners?
+A roadworthiness test must be conducted each time a vehicle changes owner.

 If you register your car as a new resident in Luxembourg, moving from another EU country, you must take the roadworthiness test.

 Contact body for roadworthiness tests: National Agency for Technical Vehicle Inspection (FR: Société nationale de contrôle technique - SNCT, DE: Nationale Gesellschaft für technische Überwachung).

 To ensure your vehicle and its equipment function correctly and comply with safety standards, it must undergo the regular roadworthiness tests, which generally comprises the following checks:

 You can register your vehicle at National Agency for Automobile Traffic.

 To register an imported vehicle (new or used), you must submit foreign registration documents.